simpleanalytics/blog/_posts/2021-11-15-ethical-ads.md

 <a href="https://www.ethicalads.io/publishers/#inbound-form" class="button">Apply and start publishing</a>

-This deal is valid until December 31st, 2021.
+This deal is valid until December 31st, 2021 (but will continue for those who did sign up).